 Following on from there you work the computer aided manufacturing (CAM) programming, fire up the CNC machine, push a button and out pops a super accurate CNC machined adapter plate.
-My brother’s wife’s cousin’s mate has an uncle that knows this guy that supplies the billet material for a few dollars… our Australian engineers and machines that do the work costs hundreds of thousands of dollars.
+My brother’s wife’s cousin’s mate has an uncle that knows a guy that supplies the billet material for a few bucks… our Australian engineers and machines that do the work costs hundreds of thousands of dollars.

 Alpha Omega Racing Z33-to-S14 CNC machined billet adapter plate

 Done!
 Now to bolt on adapter plate, bolt on gearbox and proceed into racing heaven.

 I jumped the gun and got to the exciting part first.
 Let’s rewind it a little.
 Alpha Omega Racing does, amongst other things, 3D modelling and accurate simulations to make sure everything works like it should for a long time.
 Here’s a little snippet of the Z33 vs S14 gearbox input shaft comparison from our CAD models:

 3D model of Z33 and S14 gearbox input shafts, to scale